Connecticut Shoplifting Lawyer

 Fighting Your Connecticut Shoplifting Charges

 There are many ways to fight a Connecticut Shoplifting arrest.
 Prior to deciding on your defense strategy, your top Stamford criminal lawyer will need to review the police reports, witness statements, and surveillance recordings in your criminal case file.
 You may also need to hire a private investigator to take additional witness statements that the police may have overlooked or failed to follow up on.
 Another critical element in any Connecticut Shoplifting arrest is appraising the value of the stolen goods and merchandise.
 Many Shoplifting cases are reduced or dismissed after the defense lawyers figure out that the merchandise at issue is not worth as much as the police initially thought, which can often make the difference between a Connecticut felony shoplifting arrest and a misdemeanor Shoplifting arrest.
 Once all the reports have been reviewed by you and your Stamford Shoplifting lawyer, and once the value of the stolen goods has been determined, you can work with your Stamford criminal lawyer to figure out the best strategy to fight your Connecticut Shoplifting arrest.
-These options include going to trial, applying for a diversionary program, or having your Stamford criminal lawyer aggressively advocate to the court and prosecution to drop your Connecticut Shoplifting arrest.
-Whichever path you choose, be sure to consider and discuss each option carefully with your top Darien and Greenwich criminal lawyer.
+These options include going to trial, applying for a diversionary program, or having your attorney aggressively advocate to the court and prosecution to drop your Connecticut Shoplifting arrest.
+Whichever path you choose, be sure to consider and discuss each option carefully with your attorney.